-The Business Honors Program is an elite program within the business school that consists of a group of 60, high-achieving juniors and seniors.
+The Business Honors Program is an elite program within the business school that consists of a group of 90 high-achieving sophomores, juniors, and seniors.
 The program provides opportunities for Culverhouse undergraduates to enrich their business education.
 The program emphasizes class presentations by students, faculty, business leaders, and campus recruiters.

-The program places a heavy emphasis on independent research and consulting-based projects over the two-year term in the program.
-Those who complete the two-year program will earn Honors College credits for selected Culverhouse College of Business classes.
+The program places a heavy emphasis on independent research and consulting-based projects over the five-semester term in the program.
+Those who complete the five-semester program will earn Honors College credits for selected Culverhouse College of Business classes.
 Students also graduate with Business Honors recognition.

 Our research is unique, such that it is based predominantly on qualitative measures that are used to further assist clients and resolve problems.

-Within the program, our members are broken into teams of 6 people and work with both nonprofit and for-profit clients to resolve business problems.
+Within the program, our members are broken into teams of 4-6 students and work with both nonprofit and for-profit clients to resolve business problems.
 Each team acts as a consultant for a client.
-The client approaches the students with some business problem and the students perform research and assessments to create feasible solutions.
+The client approaches the students with a business problem, and the students perform research and assessments to create feasible solutions.

 Our students have been able to make a substantial impact on the state through our research.

-The Business Honors Program allows students the opportunity to make connections with recruiters, hiring managers, and upper-level management through hosting an array of in-class speakers.
-These speakers vary in industry and speak of their own career paths as well as their company’s hiring process, values, and culture.
-All the speakers we invite to speak in BHP offer unique advice for our students as they begin looking for internships and full-time employment.
+The Business Honors Program allows students the opportunity to make connections with recruiters, hiring managers, and upper-level management by hosting an array of in-class speakers.
+These speakers vary in industry and speak of their career paths, their company’s hiring process, values, and culture.
+In addition, all the speakers we invite to speak in BHP offer unique advice for our students as they begin looking for internships and full-time employment.
 If you are interested in speaking, please contact the Director for Corporate Engagement below and visit our Corporate Encounters page.

 Some of the speakers we hosted this past semester are: